salesforce-misc/Vador/README.md

 ![inline](images/hierarchical-validation.png)

 This way, we can configure a **Chain** of validators in-order, sorting out all the container-member dependencies.
-This is nothing but the most popular **Chain of Responsibility** Design pattern, with a functional touch.
+This is nothing but, the most popular **Chain of Responsibility** Design pattern, with a functional touch-up.

 If the inter-dependencies between Container-Member happens to be more complex, we may end-up with * Graph* relationship, but we can easily *flatten* it into a Chain with a simple *Topological Sort*.